Slab is founded by engineers — so one of the first integrations we built and use religiously is GitHub.

 - Mention GitHub Issues and Pull Requests and view context such as open status, assignee etc in directly in Slab.

 Enabling the GitHub integration

-Note: You need to be a team admin to enable this integration.
+Note: You need to be a Slab site admin to enable this integration.
 In addition, you will need a GitHub organization account.
 Slab does not integrate with personal GitHub accounts.

-Head to the admin dashboard by clicking Manage Team in the top left dropdown, then click on Integrations.
+Head to the admin dashboard by clicking Team Settings in the top left dropdown, then click on Integrations.

 In the GitHub row, clicking on Integrate will take you through the OAuth flow to connect your GitHub account.